The Complete Guide to Kubernetes RBAC

 “Secrets” in Kubernetes are objects used to hold sensitive information about users, such as passwords, keys, tokens, and many other types of information.
 They limit the exploitable attack surface.
 In addition, they provide flexibility to the pod life cycle so they can gain access to sensitive data.
 Secrets are namespaced objects (maximum length: 1 MB) kept in tmpfs on the nodes and password-protected.

-The API server in etcd maintains secrets in plain text – that’s why it is necessary to enable encryption in the ETCD configuration file.
-As a result, even if an attacker has the ETCD data, he will not crack it.
-Cracking ETCD data is only possible if the attacker obtains the key used to encrypt the data; in Kubernetes, the key is held locally on the API server; otherwise, the data cannot be cracked.
+The API server in etcd maintains secrets in plain text – that’s why it is necessary to enable encryption in the etcd configuration file.
+As a result, even if an attacker has the etcd data, he will not crack it.
+Cracking etcd data is only possible if the attacker obtains the key used to encrypt the data; in Kubernetes, the key is held locally on the API server; otherwise, the data cannot be cracked, giving the attacker access to the entire cluster.
+To further secure the cluster, it is recommended to restrict access to etcd by using mutual authentication via TLS client certificates and isolating the etcd servers behind a firewall that only the API servers may access.
+For more information on how to enable encryption and firewalling, see the documentation.

 For Kubernetes to function correctly, the organization must enable firewalls and open some ports.
 As an example, specific ports must be open on the Primary configuration.
 These include 6443, 2379-2380, 10250, 8472, and numerous others.
 In addition, several ports must be open on Worker Nodes, including ports 10250, 10255, and 8472.